Pattrick Smellie: Only two things can rescue Muller and the National Party now

 Only one of them is in their control.

-The uncontrollable element is the potential for a severe enough pre-election covid-19 outbreak to require a lockdown.
+The uncontrollable element is the potential for a severe enough pre-election Covid-19 outbreak to require a lockdown.

-A lockdown would change the current political dynamic, in which the government's broad success in keeping the virus at bay is fuelling its stratospheric poll ratings and over-riding the political damage caused by the tendency for a few New Zealanders quarantined in hotels to break out of their gilded cages for a trip to the shops.
+A lockdown would change the current political dynamic, in which the Government's broad success in keeping the virus at bay is fuelling its stratospheric poll ratings and over-riding the political damage caused by the tendency for a few New Zealanders quarantined in hotels to break out of their gilded cages for a trip to the shops.

-• Premium - Audrey Young: National leader Todd Muller is not asking the obvious question
+- Heather du Plessis-Allan: Todd Muller's long, painful race - NZ Herald

-• National leader Todd Muller promises five-point plan to address economic downturn
+- National Party Covid leak: Why did Todd Muller not say he knew Michael Woodhouse had the data? - NZ Herald

-• Premium - Heather du Plessis-Allan: Todd Muller's long, painful race
+- National leader Todd Muller says leaving border closed until world eliminates Covid-19 or vaccine is 'untenable' - NZ Herald

 Another lockdown would be a massive blow to the optimism and emerging economic confidence that comes from hoping we can live somewhat normal lives while the rest of the world is in chaos.
 When did you last hear someone complain that NZ should be following Australia's lead?